 - A drug that would protect the inner ear and prevent hearing loss caused by aminoglycosides — commonly used antibiotics such as tobramycin and amikacin

 The Foundation also is supporting research into fungal infections, especially those caused by Aspergillus fumigatus.
 This type of fungus can cause complications when it becomes invasive or when it causes an allergic reaction called allergic bronchopulmonary aspergillosis (ABPA).
 A large-scale study into Aspergillus infections is being planned.

-To learn more about key infection research priorities including NTM, Aspergillus, and phage therapy, watch the webinar, “Research Overview: Infections.”
+To learn more about key infection research priorities including NTM, Aspergillus, and phage therapy, you can read the Infection Research Handout or watch the webinar, “Research Overview: Infections.”
 The webinar, hosted on Aug.
 25, 2020, brought together research experts and members of the Infection Research Initiative Steering Committee to discuss the latest updates in infection research.